stekylsha/ClashRoyaleStarterGuide/README.md

 ## Glossary
 It's always a good idea to make sure everyone is speaking the same language.
 To that end, we'll define a few things to make sure we're all on the same page.
+* Cards
+  * You probably know this, but these are the things you play to attack and defend.
 * Hitpoints
   * The amount of damage something can take before it dies.
 * Damage